editio/sparql_r/Readme.md

 ## _SPARQL queries in R_

-Set of examples to query [Wikidata](https://query.wikidata.org/) and save the results in R.
+Set of examples to query [Wikidata](https://query.wikidata.org/) and to save the results in R.